canonical/github-runner-operator/docs/how-to/configure-runner-storage.md

 - Random access memory as disk
 - Storage provided by juju

-The option is configured with [`runner-storage`](https://charmhub.io/github-runner/configure#runner-storage) option.
+This is configured with the [`runner-storage`](https://charmhub.io/github-runner/configure#runner-storage) option.
 The configuration should be set during deployment and cannot be changed.

 ## Random access memory as disk